-Electricity Repair category: 2 Notes: Aspects of the electrical installation are of a mixed vintage.
+Electricity Repair category: 2 Notes: Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Re-wiring works are likely required in the near future.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Sockets were noted to be mounted on skirting boards which will not comply with all current up to date regulations and standards.